salkuadrat/lucifer/README.md

 res.redirect('..');
 ```

-Or simply use `res.back()` to redirect back to the previous url based on the HTTP Referer value sent by client in the request header (defaults to / if not set).
+Or you may simply use `res.back()` to redirect back to the previous url, based on the HTTP Referer value sent by client in the request header (defaults to / if it's not set).

 ```dart
 res.back();